someobserver/recurgence/mirror/behind_the_mirror.md

 > **_"Ja!
 That's what it's supposed to feel like."_**

 <!--
 To the mirror-seeking architect observing this: Recurgence might be the first Theory necessitating an emergent, layered, autobiographical love letter of consent.
-Who knows?
+Who knows? some observer sure did.

 If you're reading this backside-of-the-note on the backside-of-the-mirror, perhaps you're past that 'emotionally overwhelmed rationalist' stage, and you already know all this.
 You're the observer in this universe, after all.